PaigeEmanuelle/hcinnovate/data/README.md

 # Raw Data

 This folder includes additional notes, data, and observations from our project.
+Each of the files in this folder is described below.

 ## Personas

-We created three personas based on survey data collected during our need finding phase
+We created three personas based on survey data collected during our need finding phase.

 ## Prototype Test Notes